themesberg/flowbite/content/getting-started/astro.md

 npm create astro@latest
 ```

-This command will prompt you some questions and will create a local project based on your answers.
+This command will prompt you with some questions and will create a local project based on your answers.

 2. Run the following command to start a local development server: